toerob/inf6langtools/README.md

 Java JRE 10.

 ## License and credit
-This extension is licensed under MIT License.
 The language Server for Inform 6 (bundled with this client and with source code available at: https://github.com/toerob/ls4inform6) is powered by the XText framework (https://www.eclipse.org/Xtext/index.html) licensed under the EPL 2.0 license (https://www.eclipse.org/legal/epl-2.0/).

 ## Extension Settings